databricks/terraform-provider-databricks/docs/guides/experimental-importer.md

 * `access` - [databricks_permissions](../resources/permissions.md) and [databricks_instance_profile](../resources/instance_profile.md).
 * `secrets` - **listing** [databricks_secret_scope](../resources/secret_scope.md) along with [keys](../resources/secret.md) and [ACLs](../resources/secret_acl.md).
 * `storage` - any [databricks_dbfs_file](../resources/dbfs_file.md) will be downloaded locally and propertly arranged into terraform state.

+## Secrets

+For security reasons, [databricks_secret](../resources/secret.md) cannot contain actual plaintext secrets.
+Importer will create variable in `vars.tf`, that would have the same name as secret.
+You are supposed to [fill in the value of the secret](https://blog.gruntwork.io/a-comprehensive-guide-to-managing-secrets-in-your-terraform-code-1d586955ace1#0e7d) after that.